urlscan/urlscan-cli/docs/urlscan_scan_submit.md

-  -m, --max-wait int            Maximum wait time per scan in seconds (default 60) -o, --overrideSafety string   If set to any value, this will disable reclassification of URLs with potential PII in them -r, --referer string          Override HTTP referer for this scan -t, --tags stringArray        User-defined tags to annotate this scan -v, --visibility string       One of public, unlisted, private -w, --wait                    Wait for the scan(s) to finish
+  -m, --max-wait int            Maximum wait time per scan in seconds (default 60) -o, --overrideSafety string   If set to any value, this will disable reclassification of URLs with potential PII in them -r, --referer string          Override HTTP referer for this scan
-      --with-screenshot         Download only the screenshot (overrides wait)
+      --screenshot              Download only the screenshot (overrides wait) -t, --tags stringArray        User-defined tags to annotate this scan -v, --visibility string       One of public, unlisted, private -w, --wait                    Wait for the scan(s) to finish
 ```

 ### SEE ALSO